1 August, 2017

 elected to membership in the American Academy of Arts and Sciences, Academia Europaea, the Royal Society of Canada, the Institut Internationale de Philosophie, and the Academie

 International de Philosophie des Sciences and the

-honorary doctorates by eight universities on three continents.
-Its fellows
+doctorates by eight universities on three continents.
+Its fellows elected him

 From 1964 to 1993 Rescher edited the American Philosophical Quarterly and for many years the History of Philosophy Quarterly as well.
 During 1969-75 he served a term as Secretary General of the International Union of History and Philosophy of Science (an organ of UNESCO).
 He has served as a President of the American Philosophical Association, the American Catholic Philosophical Association, and the American Metaphysical Society, and also of the Charles S. Peirce Society and the Leibniz Society of America.
 Over the years his work has been supported by the Ford, Guggenheim, and National Science Foundations.